Where to stay in Berat

 Berati Castle Hotel Room

 A traditional hotel right next to Berat Castle.
 The comfortable rooms have been modernised just enough to retain the old-world atmosphere, with lots of exposed stone walls and wood-beamed ceilings, along with modern bathrooms.
-The restaurant serves Mediterranean cuisine, and there is a lovely terrace. ☑ Check prices and availability here.
+The restaurant serves Mediterranean cuisine, and there is a lovely terrace. ☑ Click here to book Berati Caslte Hotel.

 • Local exploration – Located in the heart of Berat, right next to the historic castle, you’ll be in a prime position to explore the surrounding area.